 Why settle for the ordinary-looking mashed potato when you can serve these fancy-looking beauties?
 With this parmesan Duchess potatoes recipe, you'll get soft and creamy mashed potatoes with crispy buttery edges.
 Here's why we keep making them during special occasions to get easy compliments!

 - They are easier to make than they look.
-This is one of the recipes that just an extra step of piping and baking, turns the ordinary mashed potato into a star!
-It's so easy that you'd wonder why you haven't made it like this before.
+This recipe just takes an extra step of piping and baking to turn the ordinary mashed potato into a star!
+It's so easy that you'd wonder why you haven't made it like this before, like our easy caramelized onion tartlets with camembert.

 - Our secret is parmesan!
 Just a bit goes a long way.
 Your mashed Duchess potatoes will taste so creamy and delicious, that your happy guests won't know what hit them!